Have you watched Indian Matchmaking on Netflix?

-As a Love and Relationship coach of Indian heritage, a rom-com junkie and someone who’s experienced years of the ups and downs dating to meet my husband, I joined the rest of America in binge-watching the seemingly controversial show, Indian Matchmaking, last summer.
+As a Love and Relationship coach of Indian heritage (check out my new FREE ebook, “How to Date & Find Your Mate… Without the Masala“), a rom-com junkie and someone who’s experienced years of the ups and downs dating to meet my husband, I joined the rest of America in binge-watching the seemingly controversial show, Indian Matchmaking, last summer.
 Prior to watching, I had seen peoples’ comments on social media, ranging from utter disgust and recoiling, to one of genuine appreciation for the diversity and entertainment value it brought to screen.

 Having grown up in a culture where matchmaking is the norm, I personally found the portrayal of the process to be pretty apt – except way cooler and liberal-minded than what I’ve personally seen.
 For people who are immediately irked by this, let me explain.